James Fisher and Sons (FSJ) H1 2025 earnings summary

 Trading to end of August in line with expectations; full-year 2025 guidance unchanged despite macro uncertainty in energy markets.

-CapEx and development spend expected at £30–35 million; bank interest rate around 8.5%.
+CapEx and development expenditure expected at £30–35 million for 2025; bank interest rate guidance at approximately 8.5%.

-Underlying effective tax rate for 2025 expected around 29%, with some impact from unrecognised tax credits.
+Underlying effective tax rate for 2025 expected around 29%, with some impact from unrecognised losses.

 Latest events from James Fisher and Sons